EyalAr/Decree/README.md

 }
 ```

- With Decree, arguments disambiguation is easy.
+ **With Decree**, arguments disambiguation is easy.
 You just declare the properties
  of your arguments, and let Decree resolve them for you:

 ```Javascript